 Health Considerations For A Visit To Germany

-- Medical Insurance – Make sure your insurance includes comprehensive medical cover.
-Additionally, EU citizens should apply online for a free European Health Insurance Card (EHIC) which covers holders for reduced or free state-provided healthcare whilst in Germany, and should take care of any immediate bureaucracy.
+- EU citizens should apply online for a free European Health Insurance Card (EHIC) which covers holders for reduced or free state-provided healthcare whilst in Germany, and should take care of any immediate bureaucracy.
 You can also install the smartphone app which will guide you through the whole process.

 - Non-EU travellers may find that they are required to pay immediately after treatment.
-Make sure you have contact details for your insurance provider (such as World Nomads) and understand what they require of you before leaving for Germany.
+If you have travel insurance, make sure you have contact details for your provider and understand what they require of you before leaving for Germany.
 Contact them as soon as possible for advice and keep any receipts to claim against.

 - For all medical emergencies, call 112.